dmikushin/docker-tftpd/README.md

 ## Configuration

-The user should populate `/tftpboot/boot` with bootable images and usually replace the `/tftpboot/pxelinux.cfg` directory with one having the appropriate configuration.
+The user should populate `/tftpboot/boot` with bootable images, and place the `/tftpboot/pxelinux.cfg` directory with one having the appropriate configuration.

-See `docker-compose.yml` in the source repository for an example.

 Here's an overview of the directory structure with an example boot image for LibreELEC and another for RaspBian (Raspberry Pi).
 ```